 - Begin or end your evening in an oversized Adirondack chair beside the warm flames of the Ko’a Kea Fire Pits.

 - Kauai is home to infamous waves and iconic surfing legends.
 Favorite surf spots on the island include Poipu Beach, Salt Pond, Allerton’s, Kukuiula Harbor, Davidson’s at Kekaha, Pakalas, Lawai Beach (also called P.K.’s Centers and Acid Drop), Shipwrecks Beach, Nawiliwili Harbor, Hanalei Bay, Tunnels Beach, and Cannons.
-Let our team at Hoku Watersports take you out for a surf lesson or take is easy with stand-up paddleboard rentals.
+Let our team at Hoku Watersports take you out for a surf lesson or take is easy with stand-up paddleboard rentals from our Kauai beachfront hotel.

 - An abundance of sites to scuba dive are located at various beaches are good for both beginners and experienced divers.
 Boat dives, night dives, and other dive tours offer plenty of sea life to discover with cave explorations and lava tubes.
 Explore the east and west shores, while those new to scuba are recommended to start on the north or south shores (Hanalei, Kee Beach, or Poipu Beach).